m-lab/signal-searcher/README.md

 Our data is network measurement data, collected at the M-Lab measurement points across the Internet, and stored in [BigQuery](bigquery).
 The two main categories of data are measurements of performance and measurements of topology.
-Each test is associated with a litany of metadata regarding the environment in which the test was conducted.
+Each test is associated with a litany of metadata (although we would like more metadata in BigQuery) regarding the environment in which the test was conducted.
 We will need to be able to join topology and performance metrics if we would like to perform any sort of tomography about where in the network any observed problems might lie.
 Because each performance data test is followed by a traceroute, the topology data can be considered metadata of the performance data.
 However, the topology data is also interesting in its own right and may also be studied independently of the performance data.

 For our first version, we will restrict ourselves to studying just sources and destinations of traffic, leaving more complex topology-sensitive analyses for